SheCodesAus/what_is_git/readme.md

 We just branched off an "alternate timeline" from our main branch, and added a commit to it.
 That means that we have two possible states for our repository, and we can flip back and forth between them by swapping branches.

+> :bulb: **TIP** :bulb:\
+> You could give that a go now - it's a good way to get an intuitive idea of what branches do.
+You can use `git checkout main` to jump to your main branch, and `git checkout my_new_branch` to jump back to our feature branch.
+Take a look at the `README.md` file in each branch - see how the new content we added is only present in the feature branch?

 The state of our repo now looks something like this:

 ![A diagram showing the "my_new_branch" branch forking off from the "main" branch.](./img/before_merge.drawio.png)